-21955 VC states that “between adjacent intersections controlled by traffic control signal devices or by police officers, pedestrians shall not cross the roadway at any place except in a crosswalk.”
+21955. (a) Between adjacent intersections controlled by traffic control signal devices or by police officers, pedestrians shall not cross the roadway at any place except in a crosswalk.

 Note that this code section applies in both residential and non-residential areas.

-Note also that some jaywalking pedestrians do get hit by cars.
-If this happens, a pedestrian can still file a lawsuit against the car’s driver for any injuries.
-But, any eventual damage award will get reduced per comparative negligence laws.
+Also note also that some jaywalking pedestrians do get hit by cars.
+If this happens, you can still file a lawsuit against the car’s driver for any injuries.
+Though any eventual damage award will get reduced per comparative negligence laws.

 Our California auto accident attorneys will discuss the following in this article: